wu2010/USACO-Bronze/helloworld/README.md

 Strict typing in C++ improves program reliability and makes your code easier to understand and maintain.

 ### Using `auto` for Type Deduction

+Type inference is the ability of a language to automatically deduce the types of expressions without explicit type annotations.
+Robin Milner received the 1991 Turing Award in part for his work on type inference, specifically the development of the Hindley-Milner type system, which enables powerful type inference in languages like ML and Haskell.

 C++ provides the `auto` keyword to let the compiler automatically deduce the type of a variable from its initializer.
 This can make your code cleaner and easier to maintain, especially when dealing with complex types.